 Paperwork needs only be filed before the suggested October 1 timeline to avoid tax changes; dissolution need not be finalized.

-Hunter W. Morris, LLC handles dissolutions of marriage, custody modifications, and other parts of family law.
-To learn more about upcoming tax changes affecting divorce and other facts regarding the divorce process, contact his office at 864-679-9999.
+Morris Law handles dissolutions of marriage, custody modifications, and other parts of family law.
+To learn more about upcoming tax changes affecting divorce and other facts regarding the divorce process, contact Morris Law at (864) 679-9999.